 TIP: Make sure to apply the lids of the Castin’ Craft Opaque Pigments right after you use them.
 I can’t tell you how many times I have contaminated my colors by putting on the wrong lids!

-Step 9: The formulas are based on applying the colorants to a round ball of mixed Crystal Clay about the size of a very large blueberry.
-If you are mixing a larger size of ball of Crystal Clay, just adjust your formula appropriately.
+Step 9: The formulas are based on applying the colorants to a round ball of mixed Epoxy Clay about the size of a very large blueberry.
+If you are mixing a larger size of ball of Epoxy Clay, just adjust your formula appropriately.

 Step 12: To be able to reuse your gloves, wipe them down fully with a wet-wipe before removing.
 To remove the gloves from your hands, pull at the fingertips and then pull the full glove off.
 This will prevent it from turning inside out and potentially getting some of the opaque pigment on the inside of the gloves and on your hands.
 The colors are potent and stain very easily.